distribution/distribution/doc/SPEC.md

 Content-Length: 0
 ```

+The blob has been created in the registry and is available the provided location.

-The following headers will be returned on the response:
+The following headers will be returned with the response:

 |Name|Description|
 |----|-----------|